BSE: Response to a U.K. Supermarket Executive on the topic of BSE

 Animal Welfare, BSE and the historical context

-The roots of BSE can be traced back to poor quality animal welfare in the 19th century.
+The book to look at is Jeremy Rifkin's 'Beyond Beef'.
+This is because the roots of BSE can be traced back to poor quality animal welfare in the 19th century.
 Animals were being treated as commodities which opened the way for further ill-treatment.

 A Short Video on the Over 30 Month Rule after March 1996